Xetibo/ReSet-Doc/sections/literature.typ

 + "It doesn’t matter how many times I have to click, as long as each click is a mindless, unambiguous choice." - Steve Krug @krug\
-  Each navigation should have an obvious destination, in other each time the user changes their current position, it should be clear to the user where they are right now, and where they can go from here.\
+  Each navigation should have a consistent path and a clearly defined destination, it should be clear to the user where they are right now, and where they can go from here.

-  Both gnome human interface guidelines and Steve Kruger advise developers to use as few required clicks to navigate to a certain page as possible, however, Kruger also specifies that clarity is more important.
+  Both the gnome human interface guidelines and Steve Kruger advise developers to use as few required clicks to navigate to a certain page as possible.
+This avoids tedious navigation where users could either get lost in navigation or simply get annoyed at the endless path.
+  #figure(
+    align(center, [#image("../figures/kde-hamburger.png", width: 60%)]),
+    caption: [An extreme example of KDE hamburger menus], )<kde-hamburger>
+  There is a long-standing debate over menu layers like in @kde-hamburger, the KDE side justifies these menus with increased functionality, while the gnome side explicitly discourages these menus citing reduced accessibility.
+In this case the question becomes, where can I see my bookmarks?
+Well, it's in more->go->bookmarks, this is on layer4 of a menu without search functionality and with very ambiguous navigation.

+  In other words, it is clear that shorter navigation is usually the best way to achieve "mindless navigation", however it is, as Krug mentioned, not the only factor.

 + "Get rid of half the words on each page, then get rid of half of what is left."
   - Steve Krug @krug\
   This defines unnecessary information on a page or application.
 Everything that